redhat-developer/odo/docs/proposals/odo-deploy.md

 ### High-level design:

-#### Technical considerations:
+#### Pre-requisites:
 - The implementation would be under the experimental flag.
 - Only supported for Devfile v2.0.0 components.
 - Only supported for Kubernetes/ OpenShift targets.
-- `odo deploy` will not make any changes to the user's project.

 #### odo deploy
 This command will build a container image for the application and deploy it on the target Kubernetes environment.

 Flags:
  - `--tag`: The tag to be used for the built application container image - `<registry>/<org>/<name>:<tag>` (mandatory).
- - `service-account`: The service account for running privileged containers and push access to the image registry.
+ - `--service-account`: The service account for running privileged containers and push access to the image registry.
  - `--credentials`: The credentials needed to push the image to the container image registry (mandatory).

 #### odo deploy delete